mindaffect/pymindaffectBCI/README.rst

    - `utilities <mindaffectBCI/examples/utilities/>`_ - Useful utilities, such as a simple *raw* signal viewer
    - `acquisation <mindaffectBCI/examples/acquisation/>`_ - Example data acquisation modules.
 An acquisation module interfaces with the EEG measurment hardware and streams time-stamped data to the hub.

+- `docs <docs/>`_ -- contains the documentation.
+  - `source <docs/source>`_ -- contains the source for the documentation, in particular this directory contains the juypter notebooks for tutorials on how to use the mindaffectBCI.
+    - `online_bci.ipynb <docs/source/quickstart.ipynb>`_ - This `juypter <https://jupyter.org/>`_ notebook contains the code to run a complete on-line noise-tagging BCI